hmdlab/ARG-BERT/README.md

 TBA
 ```
 ## 2. Fine-tuning
+We cannot publish the HMD-ARG DB and Low Homology Dataset, but the format of the data is shown in the sample data in `Sample_data`.

 Run `finetuning.py` to train the ProteinBERT on ARGs by running the follwing commands.

 If you would like to train with the HMD-ARG DB, run: